Quantum Key Distribution via Charge Teleportation: Extended Results: Noise and Errors

 A remarkable feature of the protocol is its inherent robustness to bit-flip errors on Alice's qubit when she measures in the corresponding basis.
 If a bit-flip error ($X_0$) occurs on Alice's qubit in the resource state before her measurement in the $\sigma_A = X_0$ basis, it has no effect on Bob's final expectation value.
 This is because the measurement operator $P_A(b)$ projects the state onto an eigenstate of $X_0$.
 Since the error operator $X_0$ commutes with the measurement projectors, the term corresponding to the error state, $P_A(b)X_0\rho_{gs}X_0P_A(b)$, reduces to $P_A(b)\rho_{gs}P_A(b)$, making the error undetectable and harmless in this specific configuration.

 The more impactful scenario is a bit-flip error on Bob's qubit, which directly corrupts the entangled correlations he needs to perform his operation.
 This error attenuates the signal by degrading the non-local correlations in the ground state.
-As shown in the numerical simulations in Figures \ref{fig:alice_num_bitflip_error_appendix}, \ref{fig:nn_X_num_bitflip_error_appendix}, and \ref{fig:nn_Y_num_bitflip_error_appendix}, both the energy and charge signals decay smoothly as the error probability $p$ increases.
+As shown in the numerical simulations in Figures \ref{fig:nn_X_num_bitflip_error_appendix} and \ref{fig:nn_Y_num_bitflip_error_appendix}, both the energy and charge signals decay smoothly as the error probability $p$ increases.
 Unlike the state preparation errors, bit-flips do not introduce a large offsetting term that causes a premature sign-flip.
 Instead, the failure is gradual, manifesting as a reduced signal-to-noise ratio.
 While the energy protocol often yields a larger absolute signal, both observables exhibit a similar resilience characterized by this smooth degradation.

-The Qiskit simulations presented in Figures \ref{fig:alice_qiskit_bitflip_error_appendix} and \ref{fig:nn_qiskit_bitflip_error_appendix} validate these numerical findings.
+The Qiskit simulations presented in Figure \ref{fig:nn_qiskit_bitflip_error_appendix} validate these numerical findings.
 The results show a stable decay, confirming that the protocol's relative robustness to bit-flip errors on Bob's qubit is well-represented at the quantum circuit level \cite{Lo2005, Wang2005}.